EmilSunden/EmilSunden/README.md

 React
 Node.js and Express
 Git

 Hobbies
 When I'm not programming, I enjoy:

+Gaming
-Gaming: I've been gaming for as long as I can remember, and I always find it a fun and relaxing way to unwind.
+I've been gaming for as long as I can remember, and I always find it a fun and relaxing way to unwind.
 Going to the gym: Staying fit and healthy is important to me, and I love going to the gym to keep myself in shape.
 Contact
 You can find me on GitHub, Twitter, and LinkedIn.